Cart is empty

 In cases of congenital or acquired micropenis—for example, complete or partial penile severance or destruction due to accident, injury, or surgical mishap—several procedures have been effective.
 With myocutaneous flaps (portions of muscle and skin taken from the upper arm or lower abdomen, with preservation of the nerves), it is possible to add about 2–3 inches to the penile length, or even to create a new penis.
 A novel procedure using bilateral flaps of the saphenous vein to increase penile girth has also yielded encouraging results (Austoni E et al. 2002).

-Even in patients with amputated penises—self-inflicted by mentally disturbed men, or suffered in an accident or at the hands of a jealous or abused wife or mistress—the majority of cases can be treated successfully by microsurgical reattachment, or alternatively, by the creation or reconstruction of a new, functional penis using grafts.
+Even in patients with amputated penises—self-inflicted by mentally disturbed men, suffered in an accident or at the hands of a jealous or abused wife or mistress—the majority of cases can be treated successfully by microsurgical reattachment, or alternatively, by the creation or reconstruction of a new, functional penis using grafts.
 More than SO such cases have been reported in the medical literature.
 I’ve personally performed three successful microsurgical reattachments.

 In cases of penile shortening post-prostatectomy, daily use of a vacuum device without the constricting ring may contribute to re-elongation.
-Other surgical techniques for penile lengthening include the Perovic procedure, which involves penile disassembly, with dissection of the glans penis off the corpora cavernosa and the insertion of a piece of the costal cartilage into the distal corpora (Perovic S et al. 2003); or subcutaneous bulking of the penis with fat, free dermal fat flaps, or biodegradable material.
+Other surgical techniques for penile lengthening include the Perovic procedure, which involves penile disassembly, with dissection of the glans penis off the corpora cavernosa and the insertion of a piece of the costal cartilage into the distal corpora (Perovic S et al. 2003), or subcutaneous bulking of the penis with fat, free dermal fat flaps, or biodegradable material.
 A recent study involving the use of a biodegradable scaffold seeded with fibroblasts configured into a tube and wrapped around the penile shaft yielded good results, with about a 3-centimeter increase in girth (Perovic SV et al. 2006).

-What does it Mean When the Penis Bends or Curves During Erection?
+What Does It Mean When the Penis Bends or Curves During Erection?

 Curvature or bending of the penis ventrally (down toward the thighs), laterally (toward either side), or dorsally (back toward the body) during erection, although uncommon, may be very disturbing to the patient.
-It may be associated with pain, difficulty of penetration, and sometimes ED.
+It may be associated with pain, difficulty of penetration, and occasionally ED.

-If a bend or curve has been present since birth, it may be due to an abnormal attachment of the penile skin or the subcutaneous fascia (tissues beneath the skin) or to abnormally short corpora cavernosa, both of which can be corrected surgically with excellent results.
+If a bend or curve has been present since birth, it may be due to an abnormal attachment of the penile skin or the subcutaneous fascia (tissues beneath the skin) or to an abnormally short corpora cavernosa, both of which can be corrected surgically with excellent results.
 Ventral bending could very well be congenital, and is most often linked to hypospadias (described previously).
 In adults, the most common cause of painful penile curvature or bending is a condition called Peyronie’s disease.
 Ventral bending, in particular, can also be acquired through a fracture of the penis (see the following section) or some other form of trauma to the genitalia.

-How Can a Penis be Fractured If It Has No Bone?
+How Can a Penis Be Fractured If It Has No Bone?

-Application of the term fracture to the penis may not be fully justified, but it is accepted and used by the medical community for lack of a better description.
+Application of the term fracture to the penis may not be fully justified, but it is accepted and used by the medical community, lacking a better description.
 In most of these unfortunate cases, a man with a full erection, during intercourse or even during sleep, has hit his penis on a solid object or flexed it acutely while rolling in bed.
-There is usually a crackling sound accompanied by pain, loss of erection, and penile swelling, with a reddish or bluish discoloration; these are due to a rupture of the tunica albuginea, seeping of blood beneath the penile skin, and development of a hematoma (a collection of clotted blood).
+There is usually a crackling sound accompanied by pain, loss of erection, and penile swelling, with a reddish or bluish discoloration; these are due to a rupture of the tunica albuginea, seeping of blood beneath the penile skin, and the development of a hematoma (a collection of clotted blood).
 For most, the ideal treatment is immediate surgical intervention to evacuate the leaked blood and suture the tear in the tunica.
 Left untreated, a penile fracture may cause scarring at the site of the rupture, with subsequent curvature of the penis during erection.

 Author: K. Anthony Hanash.
 M.D.